vcbb10/gopro-utils/GPMD2CSV/README.txt

 Just drop your GoPro Hero5 (or later) files GPMD2VS.bat.
 A "GoPro Metadata Extract" folder will appear alongside your files with your data in multiple file formats.

+You can also drop a file on "GPMD2CSV Folder Process.bat" if you want all your video files in your folder processed

 This is an example of what can be done with the extracted data (Just Hero5 Session IMU, no GPS in this case) https://youtu.be/bg8B0Hl_au0
 Give us a like if you like this tool :).

 Source and bug reporting: https://github.com/JuanIrache/gopro-utils

+===============OPTIONS===================

+The script filters bad GPS locations by accuracy and type of GPS fix (GPX and KML files only).
+If you'd prefer a less demanding filter you can modify the -a and -f options in the GPMD2VS.bat file.

+A higher -a value will tolerate lower accuracy and a lower -f value will tolerate 2d fixes, for example:
+START "" /WAIT /MIN "%SourceScriptDirectory%bin\gps2kml" -i "%~n1".bin -a 3000 -f 2 -o "%~n1"/"%~n1".kml

+Note that if you make changes to the script you must delete the older data files if you want those same videos anaysed with the new options.

 ===============CREATED BY================
 Juan Irache